-As described in this prospectus under the caption "Partnership Program," certain current and former executives of FF established a partnership program (the "Partnership Program") through FF Global Partners LLC ("FF Global") in July 2019.
+As described in this Annual Report on Form 10-K under the caption "Partnership Program," certain current and former executives of FF established a partnership program (the "Partnership Program") through FF Global Partners LLC ("FF Global") in July 2019.
 FF Global controls Pacific Technology Holding LLC, which indirectly holds approximately 36.2% of FF's outstanding voting power on a fully-diluted basis as of the date hereof.
 The members and managers of FF Global are treated as "partners" or "preparatory partners" from FF Global's internal governance perspective.
-FF Global is managed by its board of managers (the "FF Global Board"), which currently consists of seven managers - YT Jia, Matthias Aydt, Jiawei Wang, Tin Mok, Prashant Gulati, Chaoying Deng and Philip Bethell.
-A majority of the managers present at a meeting of the FF Global Board where there a quorum is required to approve any material actions of FF Global ("Reserved Matters"), including relating to the voting and disposition of shares of FFIE held by FF Top and indirectly owned by FF Global.
+FF Global is managed by its board of managers (the "FF Global Board"), which currently consists of eight managers - YT Jia, Matthias Aydt, Jiawei Wang, Tin Mok, Prashant Gulati, Chaoying Deng, Philip Bethell and Dr. Carsten Breitfeld.
+A majority of the managers (excluding Dr. Carsten Breitfeld, who does not yet have voting rights because he has not met the tenure eligibility requirement and once he satisfies the tenure requirement in September 2022, subject to election by the partners of FF Global, he might become a voting manager) present at a meeting of the FF Global Board where there a quorum is required to approve any material actions of FF Global ("Reserved Matters"), including relating to the voting and disposition of shares of FFIE held by FF Top and indirectly owned by FF Global.
 In the event of a tie at any meeting of the FF Global Board, the manager designated by Chaoying Deng as the managing partner has a casting vote.
 Except for the Reserved Matters, management of FF Global has been delegated to the managing partner for efficient management.
 Based on our investigation, we believe that YT Jia has significant influence over and may control the outcome of any actions taken by the FF Global Board through a series of familial and personal relationships that he has with the other managers on the FF Global Board.
 The managers, except for Chaoying Deng, are nominated by the partners of FF Global from the existing partners that satisfy certain qualifications and are elected by all partners by plurality voting according to the policies and procedures adopted by the committee.
-In addition, the creditors' trust from YT Jia's Chapter 11 bankruptcy has a substantial preferred economic interest in Pacific Technology Holding LLC and has observatory rights on the FF
+In addition, the creditors' trust from YT Jia's Chapter 11 bankruptcy has a substantial preferred economic interest in Pacific Technology Holding LLC and has observatory rights on the FF Global Board.

-FF Global has issued, and may in the future issue, units to members of FF management and FF employees as additional incentives to attract and retain talent of FF and FF Global.
+FF Global may issue units to members of FF management and FF employees as additional incentives to attract and retain talent of FF and FF Global.
 The decisions on the issuance of FF Global units to FF management and employees are made by the FF Global Board, which consists of voting members that are not the NEOs and different from the members of the Compensation Committee of the FF Board of Directors.
 Certain of FF's current management (including most of the executive officers of FF) and other FF employees participate in the Partnership Program as members in FF Global, and are required to report certain events related to their interests in FF Global to FF pursuant to its Insider Investment Reporting Policy.
-By controlling the decision making regarding additional incentives to be granted to the management and employees of FF, FF Global and its board of managers may exert influence over the management of FF outside the purview or control of FF's Board of Directors.
+By controlling the decision making regarding additional incentives to be granted to the management and employees of FF, FF

+Global and its board of managers may exert influence over the management of FF outside the purview or control of FF's Board of Directors.
 FF Global's interests may conflict with the interests of FF.
 FF Global may also initiate shareholder litigation against FF through indirect equity holdings for purposes of influencing FF and/or removing certain officers and directors of FF.